grame-cncm/faustwebsite/_posts/2017-06-16-custom-memory-allocator.markdown

 // Allocate a custom memory allocator malloc_memory_manager manager;

-// Placement new here is the custom allocator mydsp* dsp = new (manager.allocate(sizeof(mydsp))) mydsp();
+// Placement new using the custom allocator mydsp* dsp = new (manager.allocate(sizeof(mydsp))) mydsp();

-// Allocate static tables using custom memory allocator mydsp::classInit(48000, &manager);
+// Allocate static tables using the custom memory allocator mydsp::classInit(48000, &manager);

 // Initialise the given instance